wetlife/journal/linuxPowerUseQuickStylee.md

 1. testing base-level item
  1. testing itm w/ 1 space
   1. testing itm w/ 2 spaces

-   1. testing itm w/ 3 spaces IN NEW PARAGRAPH
+   1. testing itm w/ 3 spaces WHOLE LIST WAS DOUBLE-SPACED WHEN THIS ITEM WAS IN A NEW PARAGRAPH FROM LAST ITEM, IT'S NOT IN A NEW PARAGRAPH NOW.
+IS THE LIST SINGLE-SPACED NOW?
     1. testing itm w/ 4 spaces
      1. testing itm w/ 5 spaces
 	1. testing preceded by a tab